IHTSDO/sct-snapshot-rest-api/README.md

 ```

 IMPORTANT: This API needs to have local access to the MongoDB server where the terminology data has been loaded into.
-The data for the mongo instance is obtained via the National Library of Medicine (info in www.ihtsdo.org).
+The SNOMED CT data for the mongo instance can be obtained via your local National Resource Center (info in http://www.ihtsdo.org/members).

 Once you have the SNOMED CT Files in RF2 format (standard release files) you can create a JSON file for importing into Mongo using this project: